Leasing a Diesel Vehicle? AdBlue© and DPF

 A full top up of AdBlue© should last between 3000 and 20,000 miles depending on the manufacturer and sometimes doesn’t need topping up until your next service.

 All vehicles also have a warning system on the dash which will let you know when the AdBlue© tank requires a refill.
-Do not ignore the warning light as some vehicles will not start if the warning light is ignored and the car runs out of AdBlue©.
+Do not ignore the warning light as some vehicles will not start if the warning light is ignored and the vehicle runs out of AdBlue©.

 - It’s the driver’s responsibility to ensure AdBlue© tank is kept topped up.